stefan-strableg/jsonParser/README.md

     json::Array* YourClass::toJson() const;
 ```

-You can make your classes convertible from JSON by implementing one of those Methods:
+You can make your classes convertible from JSON by implementing one of these Methods:

 ```cpp
     static YourClass YourClass::fromJsonObject(const json::Object&);